Navigating NEC Article 358: EMT Installation and Support Rules

 NEC 358.12 outlines specific situations where EMT installation is prohibited to prevent failure and ensure safety.
 These restrictions include:

-- Where it would be subject to severe physical damage.
+- Where it would be subject to severe physical damage (EMT in general is not to be used where subject to severe physical damage).

 - In any hazardous (classified) location except as permitted by other articles in the NEC.